ksmith0813/portfolio/README.md

 - SCSS

-- Google React Maps

 - Nivo

-Component Examples:
+Page Examples:

+- A home page with an introduction about me and tile links to some of the pages

 - Dashboard containing several widgets with different types of data structures

 - Form Registration with multiple steps and validation logic

-- Grid view with filtering, sorting, custom column hiding/reordering.
-Uses data from the randomuser API
+- Grid view with filtering, sorting, custom column hiding/reordering

+- Video viewer with a searchable list of video titles and videos with audio

 - List view with an editable todo list.
-Uses API data

 - Searchable Tree view that highlights matched values

-- Media search page that hits the open movie database EP and allows the user to drill into the media's details
+- Media page with search functionality on movies, shows and games.
+Allows the user to drill into media details

-- Search for a location's weather conditions, uses the open source Weather API
+- Weather page with search functionality for a location's weather conditions.

-- Shopping page that allows the user to filter by category, and add items to a cart
+- Shopping page that allows the user to filter by category and add items to a cart

-- Data visualizations using the nivo.rocks framework
+- Data visualizations using the nivo.rocks framework (might replace with something that works nicer with React 18)

 - Bio page so you can see my skills and a picture of me.

+- Theming menu option to change the theme color throughout the application.